alexandermichels/MintSetup/README.md

 This is Bash script to help me configure [Linux Mint](https://www.linuxmint.com/) computers I work on to have the applications and packages I like to use.
 This is meant to be as general as possible, but when I need to make a decision, I make it to work for the most recent version of Linux Mint Cinnamon, right now that is [Linux Mint 19 "Tara" Cinnamon](https://www.linuxmint.com/edition.php?id=254).

-There are two flavors to this install script, **full** and **lite**.
-The former is meant to setup a computer with lots of software for development and the later is meant to simply install utilities and remove what I percieve as "bloatware" in Linux Mint.
-Everything in the Lite version runs in the Full version.
+There are two strengths to this install script, **Full** and **Lite**.
+The former is meant to setup a computer with lots of software for programmers and the later is meant to simply install utilities and remove software that I don't find particularly useful/have been alternatives to.
+You can find a list of such software in the <a href="#docs">Documentation section</a>.
+Everything in the **Lite** version runs in the **Full** version and the **Lite** version runs by default.

+Your other option is whether or not you would like to have weekly updates run or not.
+By default, this is disabled.
+If you choose to enable it (see the <a href="#usage">Usage section</a>), you can enter your email and computer name to have reports sent to your email.

 ## <a id="usage">Usage</a>